 Nilupa Yasmin uses self-portraiture in her new series ফুলদানি – Phuldhani, a Bengali phrase which translates into English as Flowers in a Vase.
 Engaging with the historical tendency for women to be compared to flowers, Yasmin was particularly influenced by the 1792 essay ‘A vindication of the rights of women’, by English writer, philosopher and advocate of women’s rights, Mary Wollstonecraft, in which women are likened to flowers that are planted into ‘too rich a soil’ .
 With Phuldhani Yasmin explores the cultivation of women within society, but brings it into the 21st century, with herself, a young British Bangladeshi female as the subject.
 Densely layered and cleverly crafted by the artist, Yasmin presents the viewer with a challenge to navigate the resulting portraits, thereby maintaining a level of control as to how she, as the subject, may be viewed.

 Thursday 14 November, 6-8pm

-GRAIN Projects & The New Art Gallery Walsall will host an afternoon of talks and a panel discussion with artists & photographers Arpita Shah, Maryam Wahid & Nilupa Yasmin.
+GRAIN Projects & The New Art Gallery Walsall will host an afternoon of talks and a panel discussion with artists Arpita Shah, Maryam Wahid and Nilupa Yasmin.
 The artists will speak about their practices and shared themes that surround their work such as identity, culture and heritage.
 The event will be chaired by artist, academic and writer Caroline Malloy.